Thriving Together: Parenting and Family Counselling.

 Letting go.

 When your child learned to ride a bicycle, the time came to let go of the saddle, even though you feared your child might fall off and hurt her/himself.
 Similarly, as the parent of a Teen, you have to learn to let go and take the risk that your teenager will make mistakes.
 Experience is the best teacher.
 We all learn from the consequences of our decisions.
-Without this Learning, your teenager will not become a fully functioning Independent adult.If you are struggling with this talk to an online counsellor who has experience of working with children, Teens and Parents talk to Paul he is an experienced online therapist and family practitioner who has worked directly with young children and Teens online and face to face, so he has a wealth of understanding which parents find extremely useful in learning to understand their children and their changing relationships.
+Without this Learning, your teenager will not become a fully functioning Independent adult.If you are struggling with this talk to an online counsellor who has experience of working with children, teens and parents talk to me.
+I am an experienced online therapist and family practitioner who has worked directly with young children and Teens online and face to face, so he has a wealth of understanding which parents find extremely useful in learning to understand their children and their changing relationships.

 Understanding child and Teen behaviour.